State agencies to become digitalised by 2022

 The government aims to transform all state agencies to become fully digitalised within three years.

-Deputy Prime Minister Somkid Jatusripitak announced on Wednesday a time frame for the digital government development roadmap (2020-2022) that calls for all government agencies to become fully digitalised.
+Deputy Prime Minister Somkid Jatusripitak announced yesterday a time frame for the digital government development roadmap (2020-2022) that calls for all government agencies to become fully digitalised.

 The roadmap is to be submitted to the cabinet to make it official policy.